Lecturer in History

 Kanwal Hameed

-• I am a College and Departmental Lecturer in Modern and Contemporary History, covering teaching and administrative duties for Professor James McDougall while he is on leave for the academic year 2024-5.
+• I am a College and Departmental Lecturer in Modern and Contemporary History, covering teaching and administrative duties for Professor James McDougall from January – October 2026.

 Image